RichardoC/kube-audit-rest/README.md

 WARNING: This can only log mutation/creation requests.
 Read Only requests are *not* sent to mutating or validating webhooks unfortunately.

+Due to how dynamic admisson control works on managed Kubernetes clusters, kube-audit-rest is unable to verfiy that the requests are coming from the control plane, so there is the risk that an attacker could flood the logs with nonsense.
+This could be rectified by registering kube-audit-rest as a custom API (with https://github.com/kubernetes-sigs/apiserver-runtime https://kubernetes.io/docs/concepts/extend-kubernetes/) and using that custom API as the webhook, as the api server uses MTLS to authenticate but this risks causing denial of service if the kube-audit-rest server is down, so won't be done for now.

+kube-audit-rest will not be able to write audit logs if the host disks are full.

 ### Certificate expires/invalid